This cost of weddings guide will help you better budget for your wedding.

 - You can choose to compromise measurements for one of the 4Cs – cut, clarity, colour, and carat to better fit your budget.

-The cost depends on the brand, type of material (18K gold or platinum), and whether you want to include diamonds or gemstones on your band.
+The eventual cost will depend on the shop you purchase from, the brand, the type of material (18K gold or platinum), and the gem (diamond or gemstone) that you are including on your band.

 Bridal studios are often one-stop solutions.
 For convenience, you can pick up a bridal package that includes wedding gown and suit rental, pre-wedding/actual day photography, makeup and hairstyling services.
 The eventual cost depends on the inclusions you want.
 For the photoshoot, it depends on the locations and number of photos you wish to purchase.
 Some bridal studios have destination shoot services too.

-It likely is more expensive to go ala-carte, though going ala-carte can allow you to select vendors with specific styles you prefer.
+While it may be more expensive to go ala-carte, going ala-carte can allow you to select vendors with specific styles you prefer.

 If you wish to go ala-carte,